AdamCiuris/personal-website/README.md

 Http and Https.

 <h1>how to run</h1>
-If you have docker installed just use
+If you have docker installed just got to frontend directory and use

 ``docker compose up`` AND create a file called .env if it doesn't already exits add the lines: